 There is no general charge; you buy tickets only for the events you want to see.
 You can buy tickets online, or select the events you wish to attend and call the Box Office on 01497 822 629.

-Tickets range from £5 to £13.
+Tickets range from £10 to £18.
 Prices for children’s events are kept as low as possible, and there are normally no concessions.
-There are several free events.

 Friends are our loyal supporters whose involvement is greatly valued.
 In return for an annual membership, Friends get three days’ priority booking on all tickets we release (including the Winter Weekend).
-To become a Friend of the festival click here.
+Become a Friend of the Festival.